No. 4 - Senate Committees

 When positions on a committee need to be filled, the political parties arrange for an appropriate number of their senators to be nominated (through the party whips).
 The non-government nominees are usually determined by agreement between the opposition, minor parties and independent senators.
 The nominations are then proposed to the Senate, which formally appoints those senators named in the motion.
 A senator wishing to resign from a committee must similarly seek the formal permission of the Senate to be discharged from attendance on the committee.

 Legislative and general purpose standing committees may appoint subcommittees consisting of three or more of its members and refer to any such subcommittee matters which the committee is empowered to consider.
 Subcommittees usually have the same powers as their parent committees but may not, however, report directly to the Senate; their task is to report their findings back to their parent committee.
-The Appropriations and Staffing Committee and the Scrutiny of Bills Committee are also authorised to appoint subcommittees to assist them in carrying out their business.
+The Appropriations, Staffing and Security Committee and the Scrutiny of Bills Committee are also authorised to appoint subcommittees to assist them in carrying out their business.
 Subcommittees increase the flexibility of committees and enable them to pursue several tasks simultaneously.

 Back to top